psenough/vainglory_draft_simulator/README.md

 ## Credits

-Coded by ps with some help by physiX.
+Coded by ps with some help by physiX and 4ever.